-Being a mountain town surrounded by national forests, wilderness areas and Yellowstone National Park, there's no shortage of hiking trails in the Bozeman area.
-Whether you want to summit a 10,000ft peak, or you just want to have a picnic with a view, there's something for everybody out on the trails.
+Being a mountain town surrounded by national forests, wilderness areas, and Yellowstone National Park, there's no shortage of hiking trails in the Bozeman area.
+Whether you want to summit a 10,000-ft peak or just have a picnic with a view, there's something for everybody out on the trails.

 But where are the best places to take the pooch?